cormullion/hue-newlisp/README.md

     (set-brightness n p)

-A flashing function: `times` is how many repetitions, `gap` is milliseconds:
+A flashing function: `times` is how many repetitions, `gap` is mark/space in milliseconds:

     (flash times gap)

-A test function to step through colours in `n` steps:

-    (test-colours steps)
+Cycle through the colours in a given number of seconds, optionally setting a starting value (between 0 and 65535) and saturation (0 to 255):

+    (colour-cycle n duration start-value saturation)
+    (colour-cycle-selected light-ids duration saturation)

 Fade a light to black (by reducing brightness) and then switch it off, taking `duration` seconds:

     (fade-to-black n duration)

-The next two functions are not available on Windows, which doesn't offer `sync/spawn` processes:

 Fade selected lights to black and then off taking `duration` seconds:

     (fade-selected-to-black '(1 3) 10)

-Fade all lights (won't work on Windows as it needs sync/spawn):

     (fade-all-to-black duration)

 Quickly switch all lights on and brightly: